 Here’s what happening:

-2. Store the latest version of the data in a local variable inside the listener’s closure.
+endpoint is modified. - Store the latest version of the data in a local variable inside the listener’s closure.

-3. The listener’s closure returns a snapshot of the latest set of data.
+- The listener’s closure returns a snapshot of the latest set of data.
 The snapshot contains the entire list of grocery items, not just the updates.
-Using children, you loop through the grocery items.
+Using

-5. Replace items with the latest version of the data, then reload the table view so it displays the latest version.
+with the latest version of the data, then reload the table view so it displays the latest version.

 Build and run.
 Add an item — how about some milk? — and it will show up in the table view.